yvquanli/GLAM/README.md

     pip install torch-scatter -f https://pytorch-geometric.com/whl/torch-${TORCH}+${CUDA}.html
     pip install torch-sparse -f https://pytorch-geometric.com/whl/torch-${TORCH}+${CUDA}.html
     pip install torch-geometric==1.7.2
-    # conda remove -n GLAM --all # remove this environment if needed
     git clone https://github.com/yvquanli/GLAM.git

 If you don't have a gpu or want a cpu version, you can try this: